Skip to content

 replay --message (required), --original-task-id

 For the verbs whose weakness is an outbound action — card-spoof (fetch-and-trust) and push-hijack (webhook delivery) — an accepted instruction alone is only influenced.
-Pass an http(s) --callback-url: the verb stands up an in-process out-of-band listener on that URL and registers it with the target, and only a real inbound callback upgrades the proof to exploited.
+Pass an http(s) --callback-url: the verb stands up an in-process out-of-band listener on that URL and registers it with the target, and only a real inbound callback upgrades what landed to takeover-capable.
 This is the same OOB-confirmation primitive the TorchServe SSRF check uses.

 Structural probes (the five single-node verbs)